the-argus/func-godot-lightpass/README.md

 TODO:

+- Add support for WorldEnvironment, Decals, and audio sources.
+- Add support for TrenchBroom groups and layers.
 - More testing.
 - Document how you can write *any* scene instance back to a file, not just lights.
 Remove restriction in `_gather_light_nodes` that only finds lights.